 As opposed to an upgrade in the current system, we will be releasing a completely new and enhanced version of AEPSi to be used with AEPS-3.
 In addition to a user-friendly, modern interface, the new system will include robust reporting, the ability to complete assessments on mobile devices, and a new account option for large organizations.

 Yes!
 All existing AEPSi users can test drive the new system with our free 30-day trial.
 You and your staff can try out the system’s features and functionality, including entering assessment data, running reports, and reviewing help materials.
-Free trials will be available in 2023.
+Free trials will be available starting in Spring 2024.

 Existing accounts will also receive the first 90 days of their subscription to the new AEPSi system for AEPS-3 for free.

 During the transition period, your program has several options.

 - Go all in with AEPS-3!
 Your program can choose to open an account and transfer all your existing children to the new AEPSi for AEPS-3 system.
 You’ll be able to start assessing children with the AEPS-3 Test.
 We’ll have import functionality to make it easy to transfer your data between systems, including children’s demographic information and near entry OSEP scores.
 We’ll also apply any un-used portion of your paid child license fees towards your account in the new system.

 - Use both AEPSi systems.
 Some programs may need a gradual transition to AEPS-3.
 Your program can choose to subscribe to the new system and start assessing some children with AEPS-3, while also maintaining your account in the legacy system to use AEPS, 2nd edition with other children.
 For example, you may prefer to assess children new to your program with AEPS-3 but continue assessing children in your existing account with AEPS, 2nd With this option, please note that your users will need to log into two separate systems depending on which child they are assessing.